What are the 3 most common mistakes we make when looking to borrow a small amount of money?

 Sadly, there are a whole host of common mistakes people make but to help ensure that you don’t make a bad situation worse, avoiding the following 3 mistakes will get you on the right track.

 1. Failing to Shop Around

-Many people are so concerned that black marks on their financial record will exclude them from borrowing money that they mistakenly accept the first offer the comes their way!
+Many people are so concerned that black marks on their financial record will exclude them from borrowing money that they mistakenly accept the first offer that comes their way!
 This is NEVER a good idea though.

 The only way we can accurately assess whether we are getting a good deal or not is to find something to compare it to.

-Payday loans are by some distance the highest profile entry to the UK financial market currently available.
+Payday loans are by some distance the highest-profile entry to the UK financial market currently available.
 A barrage of publicity and easy access often leads people to believe they are the best option.
 It is only when you take the time to shop around that you will see that there are a number of equally attainable options available which are significantly cheaper.

 Shopping Around has Never Been Easier

 Websites such as our own ensure that shopping around has never been easier.
-We allow you to submit a single application to a number of reputable lenders resulting in the receipt of a variety of no obligation offers.
+We allow you to submit a single application to a number of reputable lenders resulting in the receipt of a variety of no-obligation offers.

 2. Failing to do your Homework

-Have you taken the time to read about the agreement that you will be signing?
+Have you taken the time to read the agreement that you will be signing?
 Do you understand what will happen if you miss a payment?
 Can you repay it earlier than scheduled without incurring a charge?